Flower Girl (film) explained

 Gross:₦29,763,854 (domestic gross)[1]

 Flower Girl is a 2013 Nigerian Romantic comedy film produced by Michelle Bello and Michelle Dede, and distributed by Blu Star Entertainment.
 The film was directed by Michelle Bello.
 It stars Damilola Adegbite as a hopeless romantic florist who dreams of marrying her long-time boyfriend Umar (Chris Attoh).
-Though he promises to marry her once he becomes partner at the law firm he works for, she begins to become impatient.
+Though he promises to marry her once he becomes a partner at the law firm he works for, she becomes impatient.

 Plot